-- 48. The Resident Services department is reporting a net overspend of £11.4m for 2023/24. - 49.
+- 55. The Resident Services department is reporting a net overspend of £11.2m for 2023/24. - 56.
 Customer Services are showing an underspend of £0.2m, which is due to the service holding a budget attributable to the Resident Support Fund, of which a proportion was allocated to Discretionary Housing Payments and expenditure was incurred elsewhere in the Council.
 Customer Services also continued to support residents though the cost-of-living crisis.
 The Council allocated £3m from reserves to the Resident Support Fund to support residents experiencing financial difficulty.
 The Government continued to fund the Household Support Fund and the Council has been granted £5.6m which was used to support households receiving free school meals for holiday period, 0-4 year old children whose parents or guardians are on Housing Benefits, food banks, careers in Brent, Housing Benefits residents who did not qualify for any government help, as well as reactive food support through supermarket vouchers.
 In addition, £2m of the Household Support Fund has been made available for the Resident Support Fund for reactive support through applications.
-The Household Support Fund has been made available for the Resident Support Fund for reactive support through applications.
 The Household Support Fund has been made available for the Resident Support Fund has been announced to be extended for a further six months, to the end of September 2024.
-For Brent this is an additional £2.8m. - 50.
+For Brent this is an additional £2.8m. - 57.
 Environment and Leisure are reporting a net overspend of £0.1m.
-This position is predominately a result of budgetary pressures associated with additional costs due to data cleansing and settling historic energy bills and pressures on the leisure centres budgets being partially offset with over recovery of parking income and cost reductions achieved as a result of the expenditure controls put in place. - 51.
-Housing reports an overspend of £13.3m, which is consistent with reported forecasts during the year and is primarily due to extreme pressures on the Housing Needs service.
+This position is predominately a result of budgetary pressures associated with additional costs due to data cleansing and settling historic energy bills and pressures on the leisure centres budgets being partially offset with over recovery of parking income and cost reductions achieved as a result of the expenditure controls put in place. - 58.
+Housing report an overspend of £13.0m, which is consistent with reported forecasts during the year and is primarily due to extreme pressures on the Housing Needs service.
 An extremely high level of demand for homelessness services is a national issue, but it is particularly acute in London.
 The Housing Needs Service in Brent has seen a 12% increase in homelessness approaches in 2023/24 (7300) compared to 2022/23 (6529).
-As at the end of March 2024, the total number of homeless households living in B&B and Annexe accommodation has risen to 751, broken down between 485 families and 266 single people. - 52.
+As at the end of March 2024, the total number of homeless households living in B&B and Annexe accommodation has risen to 751, broken down between 485 families and 266 single people. - 59.
+The Affordable Housing & Partnerships service has achieved a £0.4m underspend attributable to the expenditure controls put in place during the year.
+This has helped to offset pressures on the Housing PFI contract within the same service. - 60.
 Within the Transformation service there was a £0.7m overspend which is largely attributable to an increase in a cost of service delivery.
 The increase in users alongside an increase in costs relating to inflation resulting in third party suppliers increasing prices for system licenses and other items.
-In addition, there were increases in usage of services such as print and cloud storage. - 53.
-The Resident services directorate budget contained funding for the 2023/24 pay award for the department, amounting to £2.5m that was held to reduce the impact of overspends in other service areas
+In addition, there were increases in usage of services such as print and cloud storage.